Eschatologue/CM_wiki/docs/class/fighter/witchblade.md

 ### Level 3: Sanguine Offering

-Once per turn, when you hit a creature with a weapon attack or an Unarmed Strike (Damage), you can expend one of your Fighter Hit Dice as part of the attack to deal an additional 1d10 :dmg-necrotic: Necrotic damage to the target, in addition to the normal damage of your weapon.
+Once per turn, when you hit a creature with a weapon attack or an Unarmed Strike (Damage), you can expend one of your Fighter Hit Dice as part of the attack to deal an additional 1d10 :dmg-necr: Necrotic damage to the target, in addition to the normal damage of your weapon.

 ### Level 7: Otherworldly Step